-With credentials being so highly sought after, many hiring managers and supervisors want to see proof that you have taken the steps to complete your training and certification.
-PCC Institute for Health Professionals gives those who complete the program AHA course completion cards that will clearly show the work you have completed.
+With credentials in life-saving training being highly sought after, many hiring managers and supervisors want to see proof that you have taken the steps to complete your training and certification.
+PCC Institute for Health Professionals gives those who complete the program AHA course completion cards that clearly show the work you have completed.

 3. Taught by Experienced Instructors

 Your instructors won’t just be a person reading from a manual or training book.
-IHP instructors are all highly trained practitioners with years in the field.
-They are there to talk you through real world situations as well as to provide you guidance in best practices in healthcare fields.
+IHP instructors are all trained practitioners with years in the field.
+They are there to talk you through real-world situations as well as to provide you guidance in best practices in healthcare fields.

 4. Teaches More Than Just the Basics

 As a professional or professional-to-be, you know that what is written on paper isn’t the scenario you will see when you are practicing medicine.
 Coursework at the IHP is not just rote learning, but an immersion geared toward teaching essential skills.
 These include a large focus on team building and critical communication.

 AHA continuing education is taught at the PCC CLIMB Center for Advancement.
 Located at the central eastside of Portland and nearby the OMSI, there is a large parking lot accessible to all students.
 In addition, the nearby main streets and freeways make it a perfect facility for almost every Portland resident or health professional to visit.

 We understand that attending training courses can, at times, be inconvenient, especially for busy health professionals.
 We took that into consideration when scheduling AHA training courses by offering students at PCC CLIMB weekend, evening, and weekday options.